“Seven” "Stands for the Whole!" Notes on Miller, the Seven Spirits and the Seven Churches

 This was called by the Millerites the “PRESENT DISPENSATION” [See Advent Tracts 3 & 4] and also the “Times of the Gentiles.”

 The number seven is the golden link which ties this period together in Revelation, and by it is meant that we should understand it’s not the time of the Jews (ancient), nor the Millennial Desolation of Earth, nor even the Restoration in the New Earth.
-These sevens apply to the whole GOSPEL time period, or dispensation— by linking all of the depictions together, through the copious use of the number seven.
+These sevens apply to the whole GOSPEL time period, or dispensation— which we identify, as are linked together, through the copious use of this interesting number seven.

-Well, didn’t it get a lot more interesting?
+Well, didn’t that get a lot more interesting?

-It is the Holy Spirit which the Lord Jesus is “having” here, not some third independent being, but a Spirit, which He (Christ) is in control of.
+It is the Holy Spirit which the Lord Jesus is “having” here, not some third independent “person,” but a Spirit, which Christ, Himself is in control of.

-The Holy Spirit, or Spirit of God, he has and is in possession of, and we can have it also, at any time throughout the entire Gospel dispensation.
-What a relief it is to read and learn that Jesus has it.
+It’s the Holy Spirit, or Spirit of God which he has and is in possession of, and we can have it also, at any time throughout the entire Gospel dispensation.
+What a relief it is to read and learn that Jesus has it, and that we can have it too.

-[If there was no other reason to praise God today, this would be more than enough.
-You can ask Christ for the Holy Spirit.
+[If there was no other reason to praise God today, this would be more than enough of one.
+We can ask Christ for the Holy Spirit.
 It is in His possession.]

-Now I want to go on quickly, because I’m running out of brain wattage.
+Now I want to go on quickly, because I’m running out of brains.

-How this 7 gets applied across these figures, and particularly the Seven Churches is a major contention, since there is more than one way to do it, and what prevails today is entirely the wrong one.
+How this 7 gets applied across these figures, and particularly the Seven Churches is a major contention, since there is more than one way to do it— and the way that prevails today is entirely the wrong one.

 I will illustrate through the use of plates.
 We can draw a circle, representing the gospel dispensation.
 [The 7 Churches of Revelation].